duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 2. If there are no enemies within attacking range even after moving, a Battle Pet will move towards the closest enemy.
 If there are multiple enemies that share the closest distance, it will move towards one at random.
-3. This rule is the one most likely to trip someone up!
-If there are enemies within attacking range but only after moving, a Battle Pet will move towards the enemy that requires the least number of tiles to reach for the attack.
+3. If there are enemies within attacking range but only after moving, a Battle Pet will move towards the enemy that requires the least number of tiles to reach for the attack.
 If there are multiple such enemies, it will choose one at random.
 Then as above, it attacks the closest enemy, prioritizing enemies on the same row or column.
-Note that this is different from moving towards the closest enemy;
-   two enemies may have different distances but require the same number of tiles to reach.
+Note that this is different from moving towards the closest enemy; two enemies may have different distances but require the same number of tiles to reach.
 4. A Battle Pet will always take the shortest path towards its target.
 If there are multiple shortest paths, it will choose one at random.
 5. A Battle Pet with Ranged moves the same way as if it did not have Ranged (if